SmartAdvisorOnline

 Checklist progress: 0 / 4 - start with timezone and app state before blaming the VPN.

 These steps are not random superstition.
 BBC’s anti-proxy systems work better when they can correlate multiple weak signals.
 A stale browser cookie plus a foreign timezone plus an IPv6 escape is far stronger evidence than any single clue alone.
-That is why troubleshooting has to be layered.
+Troubleshooting has to be layered.
 People often jump straight to “this VPN is bad,” but the real cause is frequently a mismatch between a UK exit and a device that still screams “I am not in the UK.”
 This is the same reason careful readers also benefit from pages like VPN troubleshooting, VPN not connecting, VPN security basics, and VPN setup guide.

 What creates Error 02066 in practice UK VPN IP looks fine alone DNS / IPv6 leak non‑UK path escapes Timezone mismatch device says foreign BBC block 02066 wall